tomsWebConsulting/twcsl/Page/Cart/Cart Page Unit Prices/README.md

 ## Note

-Adding unit proces on the cart page does not effect the store pages, checkout, or other Squarespace pages/backend storage.
+Adding unit prices on the cart page does not effect the store pages, checkout, or other Squarespace pages/backend storage.
 This is purely a cosmetic change.
 No code can change the checkout page.
 It is an Squarespace security feature.